nicolasmiaguchiku/Feijuca.Auth/docs/docs/gettingStarted.md

 ### 💡 Considerations

-This project is specifically designed for applications that adhere to the current **.NET supported versions**.
-However, the **Feijuca.Auth.Api** module can be accessed from any programming language, as it processes calls against **Keycloak**.

-If you intend to use only the API module (for creating users, managing groups, sessions, and tokens), you can do so without having **.NET** in your technology stack, as it is a RESTful API.

-On the other hand, if your stack is built with **.NET**, you'll benefit from enhanced capabilities and integration options.
-As you progress through the documentation, you'll gain a better understanding of these advantages.
+**Feijuca.Auth** is designed to work seamlessly with applications built on supported .NET versions, offering native integration and developer-friendly features through its NuGet package.
+This package provides out-of-the-box capabilities to protect your APIs and simplify authentication workflows within .NET environments.

+However, the underlying **Feijuca.Auth.Api** module is built as a thin wrapper over Keycloak’s REST endpoints.
+This means that any application — regardless of programming language — can interact with Feijuca.Auth by making HTTP requests to manage users, groups, sessions, and tokens.
+You don’t need .NET in your stack to benefit from these capabilities.

+## Summary

+- ✅ If you're using **.NET**, you can leverage the **NuGet package** for deeper integration and streamlined security.
+- 🌐 If you're using **another language**, you can still interact with the **Feijuca.Auth API** directly as a RESTful interface to Keycloak.

+As you continue through the documentation, you’ll see how each usage scenario is supported and how to get the most out of the platform depending on your tech stack.

 ---

 ### 🔧 Prerequisites

-- An instance of **Keycloak** server.
+- An instance of a **Keycloak** server.
-- An instance of **mongodb** server (Feel free to contribute adding a connection related to your favourite db).
+- An instance of a **MongoDB** server.
+  _(No worries — [MongoDB Atlas](https://www.mongodb.com/atlas/database) offers a free tier you can use to get started.
+Feel free to contribute by adding support for your favorite database!)_

 ---

-### 🖥️ Let's get started!
+### 🖥️ Let's Get Started!

-- 🔧 **Want to use Feijuca.Auth.Api?** Check out the necessary configuration steps [here](/Feijuca.Auth/docs/keycloakMandatoryConfigs.html).
-- 🏢 **Interested in the Feijuca.Auth.MultiTenancy concept?** Find the necessary configuration steps [here](/Feijuca.Auth/docs/keycloakMandatoryConfigs.html) _(Available soon)_.
+- Click **[Here ➡️](/Feijuca.Auth/docs/keycloakMandatoryConfigs.html)** to continue and begin setting up your environment.